Does Your Computer Have a Virus? Here’s How To Tell

 How to get rid of a computer virus

-If you notice the symptoms we’ve mentioned on your device, don’t worry, you have options.
-There are things you can do to remove the dreaded computer virus from your machine.
+If you notice the symptoms we’ve mentioned on your device, don’t worry: you have options.
+There are easy steps you can take to remove it from your machine.

 1. Run an antivirus scan